camoto-project/gamecompjs/README.md

  3. Make a folder in `test/` for your new algorithm and populate it with files similar to the others.
 The tests work by passing standard data to each algorithm and comparing the result to what is inside this folder.
+Run the tests just for your new algorithm (instead of all of them) by passing the grep (`-g`) parameter to Mocha, the test framework.
+This will run any test matching the given string:

+        npm run -s test -- -g cmp-myformat

+    Your tests will fail until you have created the expected sample files in the `tests/cmp-myformat/` folder.

     You can either create these files by hand, with another utility, or if you are confident that your code is correct, from the code itself.
 This is done